 Although this isn’t a particularly high intensity exercise and the squat movement is one that we use frequently in everyday life, it’s better not to just go straight into squatting right down.
 Before each day’s routine, do 10 warm up squats, starting with squatting halfway and working up to a full squat.
 Learn more about warming up here.

-Just follow the challenge printable, which gives you the reps for each day.
-You can download it here:
+All you need to do is follow the challenge chart above, which gives you the reps for each day.

 Pin this for later